The Memory Police by Yoko Ogawa

 The Memory Police is a dystopian science fiction novel by Japanese author Yōko Ogawa.
 It centers on a novelist living on an isolated island where objects—and people’s memories of them—vanish without explanation.
 A shadowy organization known as the Memory Police enforces these disappearances, detaining anyone who dares to remember.

-The book’s atmosphere is heavy, and unsettling, but beyond the intriguing premise, readers in our July 2025 book club found little to admire in the novel, ultimately giving it a likeability score of 10%.
+The book’s atmosphere is heavy and unsettling, but beyond the intriguing premise, readers in our July 2025 book club found little to admire in the novel.
+Where some readers found it to be an underdeveloped text with more focus on worldbuilding than storytelling, others recognized some artistic merit in the portrayals of loss and human connections, that were greatly overshadowed by the incoherent messaging.

 Omar’s Take: